What does “transposing” chords mean for ukulele players?

 And that's why you should check out this FREE tool:

 A free tool for transposing ukulele chords:

-It’s a paper slide rule (a musical transposing key-changing slide rule tool) that you can cut out and assemble and keep with your songbooks.
-Just move the slide to line up the old key and new key, and you can instantly read off all the uke chords you need.
+It's a paper slide rule (a musical transposing key-changing slide rule tool) that you can cut out and assemble and keep with your songbooks.
+Just move the slide to line up the old key and new key.
+You can use this to transpose ukulele chords easily from one key to another.